âShow Table of Contents

 Specify the Match Threshold.
-The default value is 80%.
+Default is 80%.
 If the Match score generated from the Fuzzy Match tool is less than the specified threshold, the record will not qualify as a match.

-The Match score takes into consideration each specification within the configuration properties of the Fuzzy Match tool: Each field, the match style, the match weight, and the resulting field match score is considered in calculating the score, which is then against the specified Match Threshold.
+The Match Threshold specified here takes into consideration each specification within the configuration properties of the Fuzzy Match tool: Each field, the match style and the resulting match is considered in appropriating the threshold.

-Select the Field Name to match on.
-Any field already in the input connection will be available from this drop down list.
+Select the Field Name to Match on.
+Any field already in the input file will be available from this drop down list

 Select the Match Style from the drop down list.
 Choices include: